-SSAIC offers individual and group counselling for victims and survivors of sexual violence (sexual abuse, sexual assault, and sexual harassment).
+SSAIC offers individual counselling for survivors of sexualized violence (sexual abuse, sexual assault, and sexual harassment) and secondary survivors (a loved one who feels impacted by the survivor’s experience).

 Our trauma-informed counselling services are available to people of all genders ages 12 and older.